Estimates for eigenvalues of the Neumann and Steklov problems: Abstract

 \section{Abstract}

-We prove Li-Yau-Kr\"oger type bounds on Neumann eigenvalues of the Poly-harmonic operator and on Steklov eigenvalues of the bi-harmonic operator on bounded domains in a Euclidean space.
-We also prove sharp estimates for lower order eigenvalues of a biharmonic Steklov problem and of the Laplacian.
+We prove Li-Yau-Kr\"oger type bounds for Neumann-type eigenvalues of the poly-harmonic operator and of the biharmonic operator on bounded domains in a Euclidean space.
+We also prove sharp estimates for lower order eigenvalues of a biharmonic Steklov problem and of the Laplacian, which directly implies two sharp Reilly-type inequalities for the corresponding first nonzero eigenvalue.

 \markright{\sl F. Du, J. Mao, Q. Wang, C. Xia, Y. Zhao }